bitterjug/devjournal-crypto/devjournal.markdown

  - [ ] The targets table for unsaved indicators needs to listen to save events on its owning indicator and re-render

+## 2014-02-18 14:51 Tuesday

+ - [ ] Forked backbone-subviews to try and fix the bug where it only works with divs.
+I can make the qunit tests run in my browser, but they stop if I add one.
+Not sure what to do.